learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ```

     Number of Dimensions: 1345

-That's much too high-dimensional for us to visualize!
-In order to make it understandable to human eyes, we'll need to reduce dimensionality to 2 or 3 dimensions.
+There are too many dimensions for us to visualize!
+In order to make it understandable to human eyes, we'll need to reduce it to 2 or 3 dimensions.

 To do this, we'll use a technique called **_t-SNE_** (short for _t-Stochastic Neighbors Embedding_).
-This is too complex for us to code ourselves, so we'll make use of sklearn's implementation of it.
+This is too complex for us to code ourselves, so we'll make use of scikit-learn's implementation of it.

 First, we need to pull the words out of the dictionaries stored in `tf_idf_all_docs` so that only the values remain, and store them in lists instead of dictionaries.
-This is because the t-SNE object only works with Array-like objects, not dictionaries.
+This is because the t-SNE only works with array-like objects, not dictionaries.

 In the cell below, create a list of lists that contains a list representation of the values of each of the dictionaries stored in `tf_idf_all_docs`.
-The same structure should remain--e.g. the first list should contain only the values that were in the 1st dictionary in `tf_idf_all_docs`, and so on.
+The same structure should remain -- e.g. the first list should contain only the values that were in the first dictionary in `tf_idf_all_docs`, and so on.

 ```python